How to Stay Grounded When Your World Is Falling Apart

 How are we constantly pulled down into internal turbulence by other people?
 And, better yet, how can we avoid it?

 In the daily hustle and bustle of daily life, the chances of someone triggering and pushing your buttons and setting you off are quite high.
-And unless you learn to sustain your own grounded experience, it will keep happening.
+And unless you learn to stay grounded in your experience, it will keep happening.

-Imagine all the times you were unable to will yourself remain chill in the face of uncertainty and chaos when the world outside of yourself became stormy.
+Imagine all the times you were unable to will yourself find your center in the face of uncertainty and chaos when the world outside of yourself became stormy.

-In any case, you were completely thrown off and forgot about your decision to remain grounded and rooted.
+In any case, you were completely thrown off and forgot about your decision to stay grounded, and centered.

 And we act that way because we are triggered.

-But once your negative emotions get out of whack, all sense of inner safety goes out the window.
+But once your negative emotions get out of whack, all sense of inner groundedness goes out the window.

 You lose your grip on reality and react in ways that you may not normally seem appropriate.

-Our Reactions to Current Situations May Be Tied to Painful Memories in the Past
+Our Reactions to Current Situations May Be Tied to Memories in the Past

 When you reflect on a painful memory, certain neuro-pathways in your brain are lit, just like they were when the memory was actually taking place in the past.